RadwaElaraby/MADRL-readings/local-interaction-summary.md

 ---

-## coordination graphs Approach
+## Coordination graphs Approach

-- coordination graphs take advantage of an additive decomposition of the joint reward function to allow the agents to act independently, whenever that does not imply a loss of optimality
+coordination graphs take advantage of an additive decomposition of the joint reward function to allow the agents to act independently, whenever that does not imply a loss of optimality

 #### Sparse cooperative Q-learning (Kok and Vlassis 2004)